DanielBMarkham/Info-Ops/manuscript/chapter19.md

 Mary is a Senior Vice President at a manufacturing firm that's embedding software in their products.
 When she wants something done across a complex system, she'll subtly ask several of the embedded teams to implement the same feature, knowing if just one team delivers it, her goals will be met.
 Months later, during a sidebar conversation at a management meeting, managers figure out that several teams are doing the same thing -- and they're all doing it different ways.

 Louis is a supervisor in a regional office of a large government agency.
 Most of the software he deals with is outdated and brittle.
 Over the years he's seen a dozen different efforts to improve things.
 He's seen consultants come by with surveys, he's attended national conferences with other supervisors and sat on committees, he's been asked to write up his experiences in reports.
 He has four different systems for requesting upgrades, bug fixes, and enhancements.
-Working with none of them seem to ever produce positive results.
+None of them seem to ever produce positive results.

 He tells his direct reports to use all of the systems religiously, but they all know that secretly Louis has given up on change.
 Now he's just biding his time until retirement.